← All writing

 Edge and server look different on a spec sheet and identical on a roofline.
 Both are memory-bound on dense decode, and both fix the bit width before they fix anything else.

-Three orders of magnitude between the slowest and fastest entries, and yet the same arithmetic decides what runs.
+The spread between the slowest and fastest entries is enormous, and yet the same arithmetic decides what runs.
 A 70B model at FP16 reads 140 GB per token.
 The Snapdragon caps you at one token per second before any compute has happened; the H200 caps you at thirty-something.
 Drop to int4 and bytes shrink 4×, ceiling rises 4×.
-Nothing about the math knows which side of the bus you're on.

 Memory-bound tokens/sec across devices